 All volunteers must be at least 14 years of age.

 The Class A Volunteer Form.
-Here is a link to the form: SOOH Class A Application Please scan the completed form and email to Karmen McCaslin at email@example.com.
+This form is required for all volunteers.
+Here is a link to the form: SOOH Class A Application.
+There is a regular PDF form and a fillable PDF form.
+Please scan the completed form and email or email the fillable form to Karmen McCaslin at email@example.com.
 This form has to be renewed every three years.
-This form is required for all volunteers.
+Once the form is received, you will receive an email with a link to enter your background information.
+This eliminates the need for a paper copy of sensitive information and protects your private data.

 The General Orientation which may be found here: General Orientation This is a general introduction to Special Olympics.
 Review the general orientation participation guide, and then complete the general orientation quiz.
 This is required for all volunteers.
 Please take a screenshot of your completed orientation and forward to firstname.lastname@example.org.